Gennady Rakitin

-Gennady Rakitin (Геннадий Ракитин) is a hoax and the name of a fictional Russian poet created by an anonymous group of anti-Putin Russian exiles led by Andrey Zakharov.
+Gennady Rakitin (Геннадий Ракитин) is a fictional Russian poet created as a hoax by an anonymous group of anti-Putin Russian exiles led by Andrey Zakharov.
 In mid-2023, they began to translate Nazi propagandistic poems, written in the 1930s and 1940s in Nazi Germany to celebrate Nazism, fascism, and to honor Adolf Hitler, into Russian with minimal changes and published those poems as patriotic verses celebrating Russia's war in Ukraine and the Russian leader and President Vladimir Putin on a Russian social media platform.
 The barely disguised Nazi poems drew significant attention in Russia, duping people from all walks of society that include Kremlin officials and nearly a hundred State Duma deputies and even winning some influential poetry competition awards.
 In June 2024, after finally giving up on Russian authorities getting the message, the Russian exiles revealed that Gennady Rakitin was a hoax and the Z poems were translated from old Nazi poems.
-According to the participants, this hoax was created to debunk Putin's claim of anti-Nazism in Russian invasion of Ukraine and showcase similarities between Putinism and Nazism.
+According to the participants, this hoax was created to debunk Putin's claim of anti-Nazism in the Russian invasion of Ukraine and to showcase similarities between Putinism and Nazism.